-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 Alexa vs Google Assistant: What's different, and what's better?

-This guide will explain the core differences between Alexa and Google Assistant and which one you should choose for a smart home ecosystem versus your phone.
+This guide will explain the core differences between Alexa and Google Assistant, and which one you should choose for a smart home ecosystem versus your phone.

 Alexa vs Google Assistant

-Google Assistant isn't going to pass for human, but it does better at context.
+Google Assistant does better at context.

-One area Alexa does win in is wake words.
+One area Alexa does win in is with wake words.
 Whereas Google Assistant is limited to “OK Google” or “Hey Google,” Alexa offers its namesake as well as “Computer,” “Echo,” “Amazon,” or “Ziggy.”
 That may not sound like a big deal, but choosing alternate words can avoid accidental triggers, and sometimes “Google” is surprisingly hard to pronounce, coming out as a gurgling sound instead.

 Skills and actions

-Alexa quickly answers common questions, like the distance to the sun or the name of Canada’s prime minister.
+Alexa quickly answers common questions, like the distance to the sun or the name of Canada’s Prime Minister.
 When that’s not enough, it can fall back on services like IMDb (which Amazon owns) or Wikipedia, although there are some gaps in its wisdom.

 When it comes to answering anything and everything you can think of, Assistant is king.
 The reason, of course, is Google Search, which effectively grants Assistant the world’s collective knowledge.
-There’s also its linkage with Google Maps, although Alexa can still provide things like commute times and business hours.
+There’s also its linkage with Google Maps, though Alexa can still provide things like commute times and business hours.

-Some skepticism is called for with Assistant’s answers.
+Some skepticism is called for with Assistant answers.
 While Google’s sources are usually reliable, obscure questions could force it to scrape from random web pages, producing weird or outright inaccurate answers.
 The problem is rare enough, however, that you might never run into it.

 If you're a diehard YouTube fan, you're going to want Assistant.